Differentiable Extensions with Rounding Guarantees for Combinatorial Optimization over Permutations: Birkhoff Extension

-The a.e.\ differentiability of the continuous Birkhoff decomposition follows from Lipschitz continuity and an application of Rademacher's theorem \cite{Rudin}.
-We give details of this argument in Appendix \ref{app:proofs}. \begin{theorem} The coefficients $\{\alpha_\ell\}_{\ell = 1}^{n!}$ of the continuous Birkhoff decomposition are almost everywhere differentiable functions from $\mathcal D_n$ to $\mathbb R$. \end{theorem} Now that we have constructed a continuous Birkhoff decomposition, the next questions are how to represent that total order of all permutation matrices, and how to compute this decomposition efficiently.
+The a.e.\ differentiability of the continuous Birkhoff decomposition follows from Lipschitz continuity and an application of Rademacher's theorem \cite{Rudin}. \begin{theorem} The coefficients $\{\alpha_\ell\}_{\ell = 1}^{n!}$ of the continuous Birkhoff decomposition are almost everywhere differentiable functions from $\mathcal D_n$ to $\mathbb R$. \end{theorem}

+Now that we have constructed a continuous Birkhoff decomposition, the next questions are how to represent that total order of all permutation matrices, and how to compute this decomposition efficiently.
 Indeed, for an arbitrary ordering of permutations, efficient computation is not feasible as it requires referencing the order of $n!$ elements.
-We instead focus on orderings of permutations that arise from an inner product through a concept of \emph{score matrix}, and we show that this leads to an efficient algorithm to compute the resulting decomposition. \begin{definition}[Score-Induced Birkhoff Decompositions] Given an $n \times n$ matrix $S$, the \emph{score} of a permutation $P$ is
+We overcome this challenge by instead focusing on orderings of permutations that arise from an inner product.

-We call $S$ a \emph{score matrix}, and say that $S$ is \emph{identifying} if it assigns a unique score to every permutation, thereby inducing a total order on $\mathcal P_n$.
+\begin{definition}[Score-Induced Birkhoff Decompositions] Given an $n \times n$ matrix $S$, the \emph{score} of a permutation $P$ is $ \langle S, P\rangle = \sum_{ij} S(i,j)P(i,j). $ We call $S$ a \emph{score matrix}, and say that $S$ is \emph{identifying} if it assigns a unique score to every permutation, thereby inducing a total order on $\mathcal P_n$.

 Furthermore, given an identifying score matrix $S$, the Birkhoff decomposition as specified in Def.\ \ref{def:cont birkhoff} with respect to an ordering of permutations by their score $\{P_\ell\}_{\ell=1}^{n!}$ is called an \emph{$S$-induced Birkhoff decomposition}. \end{definition} A simple example of an identifying score matrix is given by $S(i,j) = 2^{(i+nj)}$.
-The reason of using a score-matrix induced total order is because (i) a score matrix can be easily represented, and (ii) it turns out that for any $A \in \mathcal D_n$, the permutation $P \in \mathcal P(A)$ that comes first in this order can be found efficiently by solving a maximum weight matching problem.
-Consequently, decompositions with respect to this order can be constructed efficiently.
-More precisely, we have the following:
+The score-matrix induced total order is particularly effective because for any $A \in \mathcal D_n$, the permutation $P \in \mathcal P(A)$ that comes first in this order can be found efficiently by solving a maximum weight matching problem.
+Consequently, decompositions with respect to this order can be constructed efficiently: